mickeybeurskens/mickeybeurskens.github.io/public/blog_store/posts/artificial_intelligence/genie_in_a_bottle.md

 *You: “…”*

-You silently curse to yourself as you wake up from your daydream.
+You silently curse as the daydream fades.
 Damn it, this is hard!
 But you vow you will make this work!
 There must be a way.
 You sit down and ponder, angrily.

 Every reasonable goal that you think *could be done*, and which is simple enough to *understand*, you could simply go do yourself or pay someone to do without wasting a precious wish.
-For wishes that do something *you do not know* how to do yourself, you realize you cannot fully predict the *consequences* because you do not understand *the path that will get you there*.
+Wishing for somethings that *you do not know* how to do yourself, you realize, means not being able fully predict the *consequences*, because you do not understand *the path that will get you there*.

 So to ask the genie to do something that you cannot do yourself is to trust that the genie will adequately understand your *intentions*, something you’d rather not gamble the fate of the world upon.
 Besides, what if the wish turns out to be impossible after all?
 The genie is smarter, but it is not ultimately smart.
 Could it make a mistake?
 Would it stop if it realizes the result is not what was intended halfway through, or simply execute the wish as stated?

 Of course there is also the possibility that the intentions of wishes are properly understood and executed, but there is certainly no guarantee.
 You found the bottle in some random cave during a desert hike and you really don’t know what the genie is intending to do, now that you think about it.
 Sure, it *looks* human enough, but is it?
 Would it destroy the world if I wished it?
 Can I be sure it understands human psychology sufficiently to fulfill wishes.
 Would it even *want to?*

 Yea, this is harder than you thought.
 Sure, there are problems to be solved right now.
 Terrible and horrible problems.
-There always are.
-Perhaps better to bury the bottle in the garden for now though, learn more about this “wishing” business and try again later.
+But perhaps better to bury the bottle in the garden for now, learn more about this “wishing” business and try again later.
 You decide to follow some of the wisdom of the ancients: *“Primum non nocere”.
 “First, do no harm”.*

-You consider wishing the bottle buried, so it cannot be accidentally found.
+You consider wishing the bottle secured in a secret vault, so it cannot be accidentally found.
 A moment passes.
 Then you get up, walk to the shed and grab a shovel.